+The Stage Two

+Formal Complaint

+must be

+acknowledged

-The Stage Two Formal Complaint be must acknowledged within two working days.
+within two working

+days.

-Investigating An Officer is to be appointed within three working days.
+An Investigating Officer is to be appointed within three working days.

 We will aim to reach a decision as soon as possible.
 This will be after no more than 30 working days unless there is clearly a good reason for needing more time.

-If, after receiving our final decision, complainant remains dissatisfied with our decision or the way we have handled their Complaint, we will advise they can ask the Public Services Ombudsman for Wales to consider the matter.
+If, after receiving our final decision, the complainant remains dissatisfied with our decision or the way we have handled their Complaint, we will advise they can ask the Public Services Ombudsman for Wales to consider the matter.